The place where Future Leaders Connect

 You cannot be currently employed by the British Council or be an immediate family member of a British Council employee.
 (In this case immediate family member is defined as one's spouse, parents, grandparents, children, grandchildren, siblings and immediate in-laws (mother-in-law, father-in-law, brother-in-law and sister-in-law).
 Adopted children and stepchildren are also counted as immediate family members.)

-You must be able to travel to the UK for the programme of leadership and policy skill development (including a one day conference in Houses of Parliament) between the dates 18 and 27 October 2017 and have a valid passport to do so.
+You must be able to travel to the UK for the programme of leadership and policy skill development (including a one day conference in Houses of Parliament) in October 2018 (specific dates to be confirmed) and have a valid passport to do so.
 If you believe there is any reason you may be denied a visa you may want to consider whether you submit an application, as the British Council is unable to facilitate or guarantee that you will receive a visa.
 Check if you need a visa.

 In the interests of equal access, the costs of participating in Future Leaders Connect will be covered by the British Council.
 We are looking for exceptional individuals with the ideas, energy and commitment to work collaboratively with all members of Future Leaders Connect and senior leaders.